Back to top

 Step 4: Give naloxone.

-Follow the instructions for the form of naloxone you have — injectable or nasal spray.
-Don't forget to give rescue breaths while you get ready.
+Follow the instructions for the form of naloxone you have—injectable or nasal spray.
+Remember to give rescue breaths while you get ready.

-After giving naloxone, continue giving rescue breaths, 1 breath every 5 seconds.
-If the person is still unresponsive in 2 to 3 minutes, you can give a second dose of naloxone.
+After giving naloxone, continue giving rescue breaths, one breath every 5 seconds.
+If the person is still unresponsive in 2 to 3 minutes, you can provide a second dose of naloxone.
 Continue breaths until emergency responders arrive.

 Step 5: Stay until help arrives.